Garth Brooks Dublin concert hearing delayed for more talks

 However, the Oireachtas Joint Committee on Transport and Communications said it wanted to "provide the space for negotiations to continue unimpeded".

-Brooks has ruled out replacing two shows with matinee performances.'Not feasible'
+Brooks has ruled out replacing two shows with matinee performances.

 The US country singer had planned to stage five concerts at Croke Park between Friday 25 July and Tuesday 29 July, but earlier this month, the council only granted a licence for three concerts following objections from some residents.